object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

 meaning, or which just don't amount to a meaningful statement within the rules of the language.
 A mathematician confronting an undefined mathematical expression can do little else than throw up their hands and ask the author what they meant.
-The Python interpreter, upon encountering code which has no defined meaning, responds similarly, though rather than raising its non-existent hands, it raises an exception.
+The :term:`Python interpreter`, upon encountering code which has no defined meaning, responds similarly, though rather than raising its non-existent hands, it raises an exception.
 It is then up to the programmer to divine what to do next.